Wimpole Estate: Listed buildings

 The Wimpole Park Estate contains a number of listed buildings and structures.
 Wimpole Hall, a neo-classical building, is Grade I listed, and the estate itself is Grade I listed on the Register of Historic Parks and Gardens.
 The entrance gates and piers at the west entrance to the hall are listed Grade II, and the stable block is listed Grade II*.

-In the gardens, a group of five vases and a sculptural group of Samson and Philistine are listed Grade II, as are the steps to the west of the hall and the wall and railings to the south.
-On the edge of the ornamental gardens the Ha-ha to the north west and to the north are both listed Grade II.
+In the gardens, a group of five vases and a copy of the sculpture Samson Slaying a Philistine are listed Grade II, as are the steps to the west of the hall and the wall and railings to the south.
+On the edge of the ornamental gardens the ha-ha to the north west and to the north are both listed Grade II.
 The Wimpole's Folly castle on the estate is listed Grade II*.
 The walled garden and the gardener's cottage on the north side of the walled garden are both listed Grade II, as is the game larder to the north east of the hall.